 The consumer confidence in Sweden fell sharply to 54.1 in July of 2022 from an upwardly revised 66.5 points in June, pointing to the most pessimistic morale among Swedish consumers since March of 1993.
 Survey respondents indicated a sharp deterioration in households’ financial situation (-17 vs -4 in June), as well in the general view of the country’s economic situation (-80 vs -68).
 Also, unemployment expectations increased among respondents (33 vs 23) and the willingness to make major purchases now declined markedly (-32 vs -23). source: National Institute of Economic Research, Sweden

 Consumer Confidence in Sweden averaged 96.85 points from 1993 until 2022, reaching an all time high of 125.20 points in March of 2000 and a record low of 44.40 points in January of 1993.
 This page provides the latest reported value for - Sweden Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Sweden Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Consumer Confidence in Sweden is expected to be 91.20 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Sweden to stand at 99.10 in 12 months time.
-In the long-term, the Sweden Consumer Confidence is projected to trend around 102.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Sweden is expected to be 109.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden Consumer Confidence is projected to trend around 105.00 points in 2023, according to our econometric models.